 Umpteenth Life Lesson

-She was sitting next to us and made mention of how long it had taken her to make the decorations, as well as how much it cost her.
+She was sitting next to us and mentioned how long it had taken her to make the decorations and how much it cost her.
 When she bragged that they were much more than the typical juice and store-bought snacks that other mothers brought, I knew she was setting herself up for ‘hurt feelings’.

 I knew without a doubt that a simple “Thank you” would not be enough; her feelings were going to be hurt.

 I remained in the stands when she asked me to watch her belongings.
 Yes, I was helpful; however, it was also about confirming my assumption that she would be hurt by the boys’ response – or non-response.